 We aim to make the school a 'bully free' zone.
-Staff are trained to be alert to signs of bullying and to notify the Pastoral Support Practitioner in the first instance of any concerns.
+Staff are trained to be alert to signs of bullying and to notify the ELSA Support Practitioner and Headteacher in the first instance of any concerns.
 We also encourage pupils and parents/carers to notify the school of any bullying.
-See Appendix 2
+See Appendix 2 & 3 for further details.

-All incidents of bullying will be recorded and a tracking procedure will be used to highlight repeat occurrences.
+All incidents of bullying, whether in person or online, will be recorded and a tracking procedure will be used to highlight repeat occurrences.
 Staff will work with the bully and the victim plus the parents/carers to ensure the victim feels safe in attending school.
 Outside agencies may be involved e.g. the EWO and the police.
 We also work with both the victim and the perpetrator, offering support and guidance on how to end the bullying, including restorative justice, peer mentoring and mediation.

-Pupils are made aware of what constitutes a positive relationship and how to report and deal with bullying bullies through the curriculum, including PSHCE days, tutor time activities and themed assemblies.
+Pupils are made aware of what constitutes a positive relationship and how to report and deal with bullying bullies through the curriculum, including PSHE and RSE, Computing and e-safety as well as themed assemblies and collective worship.